webplatform/docs/concepts/IntrotoArt/index.md

 Graphic design, in general, is a creative process of organizing visual and/or typographic elements to create communication materials or objects that effectively deliver subject matter at hand to the viewer or target audience.
 A well designed material should be not only aesthetically pleasing and compelling, but must deliver effective communication as its function.

 In designing for the web today, interactivity plays a large part and an existing static design elements  and new design endeavor must take this into account.
-The interactivity delivers user experience which
+The interactivity delivers [http://www.uxmatters.com/glossary/ user experience (UX)] which